-Paul Jay is the CEO and Senior Editor of The Real News Network.
-He has overseen the production of over 4,500 news stories and is the host of TRNN news analysis programming.
-Previously, he was Executive Producer of CBC Newsworld's independent flagship debate show counterSpin for its 10 yrs on air.
-He is an award-winning documentary filmmaker with over 20 films under his belt including Hitman Hart, wrestling with shadows; Return to Kandahar; and Never-Endum-Referendum.
-He was the Founding Chair of Hot Docs!, the Canadian International Documentary Film Festival (now the largest in North America).
-(Canada/USA)
+Paul Jay is the CEO and senior editor of The Real News Network.
+He has overseen the production of over 7,000 news stories and is the host of TRNN news analysis programming.
+Previously, he was executive producer of CBC Newsworld's independent flagship debate show CounterSpin for its 10 years on air.
+He is an award-winning documentary filmmaker with over 20 films under his belt including Hitman Hart: Wrestling with Shadows; Return to Kandahar; and Never-Endum-Referendum.
+He was the founding chair of Hot Docs!, the Canadian International Documentary Film Festival and now the largest such festival in North America.

-Robert Lang (Canada), is founder and president of Toronto-based Kensington Communications, a television production company with an established international reputation for documentary specials and innovative series.
-He is a founding member of the Canadian Independent Film Caucus, and an honorary board member for Maison Emmanuel, a community north of Montreal for young people with mental and physical disabilities.
+Robert Lang is the founder and president of Toronto-based Kensington Communications, a television production company with an established international reputation for ground-breaking documentary specials, innovative factual series and interactive digital media productions.
+He is a documentary filmmaker, a founding member of the Documentary Organization of Canada (DOC), and the Founder of the Crosscurrents Documentary Fund at Hot Docs, North America’s largest documentary festival.

 T.M.
 Scruggs is an ethnomusicologist whose geographical specialty is Latin America and the Caribbean.
 He taught at the University of Iowa from 1994 to 2009, as well as universities in Nicaragua and Venezuela.
 He now lives in Berkeley, North California.

-Robert Lee is a graduate of University of Toronto with a Masters in Japanese literature.
+Robert Lee is a graduate of the University of Toronto with a master’s in Japanese literature.
 After graduating from the University of Texas Law School, he worked as a lawyer with Baker & McKenzie.
-In 1984, he founded his my own firm with offices in Tokyo, Shanghai and Hong Kong.
+In 1984, he founded his own firm with offices in Tokyo, Shanghai, and Hong Kong.
 His clients are mainly Japanese and Chinese companies doing business in the region.